sspiff/webpack-template-loader/README.md

 generally be defined as entry modules in the webpack config.
 Use it, for example, in an HTML template to reference a webpack-built javascript bundle.

+The context (or parameters) for each template are given when instantiating the plugin.
+See the example below.

 ## Basic Usage